mgravitt/sgs/README.md

 ## Dependencies

-The Secret Mnemonic CLI relies on the following dependencies:
+The CLI relies on the following dependencies:

 - [clap](https://crates.io/crates/clap): A command-line argument parser for Rust.
 - [ring](https://crates.io/crates/ring): A cryptographic library for Rust.